yacchin1205/py-pursuit/README.md

-The general takeaway is that signal reproduction tends to improve with more training (successive numbers within a group), with more codebook filters (first column), and by using the multiple-frame (temporal) encoder instead of the single-frame (standard) encoder.
-Interestingly, the standard encoder tends to do worse with larger filters (second column), while the temporal encoder tends to do worse with smaller filters.
+The general takeaway is that signal reproduction tends to improve with more training (successive numbers within a group), with more codebook filters (first column), and by using the multiple-frame (convolution) encoder instead of the single-frame (standard) encoder.
+Interestingly, the standard encoder tends to do worse with larger filters (second column), while the convolution encoder tends to do worse with smaller filters.

 If you have matplotlib installed, you can also save plots of the codebook vectors during training by setting `GRAPHS = '/tmp/pursuit'` (or some other